AngeloKai/ml-for-web/README.md

 # Explainer:  API Sets for Machine Learning on the Web

-With the recent breakthroughs in deep learning and related technologies, the performance of Machine Learning (ML) algorithms has significantly improved.
-While typically thought of as a technology only applicable to server technologies, the inferencing process of machine learning models can run on device as well.
+With the recent breakthroughs in deep learning and related technologies, Machine Learning (ML) algorithms has drastically improved in terms of accuracy, application, performance etc. While typically thought of as a technology only applicable to server technologies, the inferencing process of machine learning models can run on device as well.
 Development of a machine learning application<sup>[1](#myfootnote1)</sup> usually involves two stages: training and inference:

 * The developer first *train* the model by first creating a skeleton framework and then iterating the model with large dataset